Rhythm Interventions Online 2021 – Full Programme: On-Demand

 DM, Consultant Cardiologist

-Professor Dhiraj Gupta is a consultant cardiologist at the Liverpool Heart and Chest Hospital (LHCH), which is the largest specialist cardiothoracic centre in the United Kingdom.
-Prof Gupta is a very high-volume operator in interventional electrophysiology and Left Atrial Appendage Occluder (LAAO) work.
-He proctors cardiologists nationally and internationally for complex procedures.
+Prof Dhiraj Gupta is a consultant cardiologist at the Liverpool Heart and Chest Hospital (LHCH), which is the largest specialist cardiothoracic centre in the United Kingdom.
+Prof Dhiraj Gupta is a very high-volume operator in interventional electrophysiology and Left Atrial Appendage Occluder (LAAO) work.
+Prof Dhiraj Gupta proctors cardiologists nationally and internationally for complex procedures.